Sleep talking is a sleep disorder in which someone talks during their sleep without being aware of it.

-So if you, or someone in your house, are doing this you’ll probably know about it.
-It doesn’t have to be violent though; I was once woken up by a partner rubbing my stomach.
+It’s not always aggressive actions though.
+I was once woken up by a partner rubbing my stomach.
 When I asked what they were doing, they said “I’m stirring the soup!”

-Someone who has Catathrenia, also known as nocturnal groaning, will usually emit a long and/or loud groaning sound.
+Someone who has catathrenia, also known as nocturnal groaning, will usually emit a long and/or loud groaning sound.
 It can embarrassingly sound like a sexual noise.